-DRAM Timing (Manual)
+DRAM Timing (Auto by SPD)

-Set this to the default value to enable the system to automatically set the SDRAM timing by SPD (Serial Presence Detect).
+Set this By SPD to enable the system to automatically set the SDRAM timing by SPD (Serial Presence Detect).
 SPD is an EEPROM chip on the DIMM module that stores information about the memory chips it contains, including size, speed, voltage, row and column addresses, and manufacturer.
 If you disable this item, you can use the following three items to manually set the timing parameters for the system memory